 In addition to creating visuals that stand as content all on their own, charts, graphs, and other illustrations can be helpful additions to your written content.
 Creating them can be simple, too – like this one from Buffer’s blog:

-These not only add some visual interest, but are also perfect for sharing on social media and linking back to your posts.
-And when you consider that according to the post this image came from, Tweets with images receive 18% more clicks, 89% more favorites, and 150% more retweets, that alone is reason to start adding visuals to your posts.
+These not only add some visual interest but are also perfect for sharing on social media and linking back to your posts.
+And when you consider that according to the post this image came from, Tweets with images receive 18% more clicks, 89% more favorites, and 150% more retweets, that alone is a reason to start adding visuals to your posts.